Jeiwan/uniswapv3-book/README.md

 1. Where to start for complete Uniswap beginners
 1. Add dark mode (with images)
 1. Make a PDF
+1. Improve the formula in "The Mathematics of Uniswap V3"
 1. Ideas for Extras:
     1. Tick math implementation.
 Explanation of the math in [TickMath](https://github.com/Uniswap/v3-core/blob/main/contracts/libraries/TickMath.sol) contract.
     1. Breakdown of the alpha-router: https://github.com/Uniswap/swap-router-contracts